HL7/bulk-data/input/pagecontent/export.md

 ### Server Capability Documentation

 This implementation guide is structured to support a wide variety of bulk data export use cases and server architectures.
-To provide clarity to developers on which capabilities are implemented in a particular server, server providers should ensure their documentation addresses the topics below.
+To provide clarity to developers on which capabilities are implemented in a particular server, server providers should ensure that their Capability Statement accurately reflects the implemented Bulk Data Operations and that their documentation addresses the topics below.
 Future versions of this IG may define a computable format for this information as well.

 - Does the server restrict responses to a specific "profile" like US Core, USCDI, or Blue Button?
 - What approach does the server take to divide datasets into multiple files (eg. single file per the resource type, limit file size to 100MB, limit number of resources per file to 100,000)?